Conversations With Poets

 Ron Salisbury | Poet Laureate Ron Salisbury sits with Michael Klam

 Ron Salisbury is San Diego’s first Poet Laureate.
-The City’s Poet Laureate serves as an ambassador and advocate for poetry, spoken word, and the literary arts.
-As a life-long learner and a dedicated teacher, Salisbury has taught poetry classes in San Diego and throughout California for more than 40 years.
-For the past eight years, he has led a weekly poetry workshop at Writer’s Ink, a local nonprofit.
+The City’s Poet Laureate is an ambassador and advocate for poetry, spoken word, and the literary arts.
+As a lifelong learner and a dedicated teacher, Salisbury has taught poetry classes in San Diego and throughout California for more than 40 years.
+For eight years, he has led a weekly poetry workshop at Writer’s Ink, a local nonprofit.

 Jeff Walt | Jeff Walt on The Kowit, Poetry & More